adaptlearning/adapt-contrib-text/README.md

 This defines the position of the component in the block.
 Values can be `full`, `left` or `right`.

-####displayTitle and body
+####displayTitle, body and instruction

-The `displayTitle` and `body` settings can be left blank.
+The `displayTitle`, `body` and `instruction` settings can be left blank.
 Although the blank component could be used instead: [adapt-contrib-blank](https://github.com/adaptlearning/adapt-contrib-blank)

 ##Limitations